Adam-Yung/code-copy/README.md

 ```

-## Copy/Pipe data
+## Copy data to local clipboard

-To copy/pipe data from the integrated terminal into a new editor/tab, follow these steps:
+To copy data from the integrated terminal into your local machine's system clipboard, follow these steps:

 1. Open a new integrated terminal (<kbd>Ctrl</kbd>+<kbd>`</kbd>).

-2. Prepare the output stream you'd like to copy into VS Code and pipe into to **`cody`**.
+2. Prepare the output stream you'd like to copy and pipe into to **`cody`**.
 For example something like this:

    ```sh
    ls -1 / | sort | cody
    ```

-ℹ️ You may see an unknown command (something like `_bp=...`) being executed in the newly opened terminal window.
+ℹ️ You may see an unknown command (something like `_bp=...`) flashing in a newly opened terminal window.
 That's all OK.
-It's just the definition of a shell function named `cody` (and `tee2code`), which does the copy/pipe procedure. 🍏
+It's just the definition of a shell function named `cody`, which writes the piped output into a temporary file, triggering VSCode's File System Watcher.
+You can inspect the code in [init.sh](script/init.sh) 🍏

 ℹ️ I tried to hide the command using some ANSI terminal control codes, but it is not the most portable solution in the world